Do you know what the most dangerous word in your vocabulary is?

 The rule was designed to prevent loathsome clients from finding themselves without representation.
 It doesn’t matter whether you think the case is a winner or a loser, you are obligated to take up the cause and represent your client as best you can.
 The barrister’s personal feelings are irrelevant.
 He is there to argue one side or the other of the dispute, not to express personal opinions.

-That’s the “official” reason why you shouldn’t state a personal belief in your case.
+That’s the “official” reason why you shouldn’t state a personal belief in your case., and something that the Best lawyers america has to offer must keep in mind.
 Here’s a more compelling reason why you shouldn’t state your personal opinion in a case: It’s not persuasive.

 Candidly, who cares what you think?
 It may sound harsh, but, in the courtroom, who cares what you believe?
 Unless the jurors personally know you and trust your opinion, why should they believe something you say?
 Simply because you said so?

 The only lawyer that the jurors trust in your courtroom is the judge – your opinion doesn’t carry much weight.
 Yet many lawyers persist in sharing their personal opinions.
 Recently, I’ve heard the phrases “I believe…” and “I think…” on a regular basis.
 Here are three recent examples from criminal court: